swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Effect on API resilience

 Implementation-detail property wrappers have no impact on API resilience.
+These property wrappers will not be preserved in the generated Swift interface for the module, so they are entirely implementaiton detail.

 However, API-level property wrappers applied to function parameters are part of the API and ABI of that function.
 This is because a property wrapper applied to a function parameter changes the type of that parameter in the ABI; it also changes the way that function callers are compiled to pass an argument of that type.
 Thus, adding or removing a property wrapper on a public function parameter is not a resilient change.
 Furthermore, similar to the existing behavior of default arguments, arguments in wrapper attributes are emitted into clients and are therefore not a part of the ABI.